 special instructions

-Before starting therapy, it is necessary to exclude the presence of a malignant process (especially with a stomach ulcer), since treatment, masking the symptoms, may delay the correct diagnosis.
+Before starting therapy, it is necessary to exclude the presence of a malignant process (especially with a stomach ulcer), since treatment, masking symptoms, can delay the correct diagnosis.

 Taking it with food does not affect its effectiveness.